The use of animals in medical and veterinary research

 - due consideration has been given to the refinement, reduction or replacement of the animals in the experiment and no viable non-animal alternatives exist.

-The Trust believes that a dialogue on the use of animals in research is healthy and should be supported, and that the research community should explain the methods and aims of its research.
+We believe that a dialogue on the use of animals in research is healthy and should be supported, and that the research community should explain the methods and aims of its research.